RMichaelSwan/MogrifierLSTM/README.md

 This repository implements an LSTM from scratch in PyTorch (allowing PyTorch to handle the backpropagation step) and then attempts to replicate the [Mogrifier LSTM paper](https://arxiv.org/abs/1909.01792).
 The code can be run locally or in Google Colaboratory.

+Note on Mogrifier results: I was not able to replicate the Mogrifier LSTM results cited in the paper or even get notably better performance compared to a regular LSTM.
+Perhaps with a larger dataset, more training time, better network architecture, or better hyperparameter tuning this could be achieved.

 ## Local Install

 Recommended you use Python `3.7`.